Thesis Topics

 Automated accessibility tools like Axe Android, A11y Ally, or Accessibility Scanner by Google are widely used.
 But are they able to flag deceptive interfaces?
 This thesis investigates the capabilities and limitations of current automated tools in detecting dark patterns that affect visually impaired users.
 The goal would be to benchmark several tools using a test set of UI designs and compare results to expert/manual evaluations.
 Other possible goals could be:

-This study examines transparency and trust in user controllable adaptations in AI.
-With an increasing lack of awareness of privacy mechanisms in AI models and risks in Human-AI interactions, there is a need for users to have more control in guiding AI behavior.
-The goal would be to explore development and evaluation of models that could support users with labeling specific interactions in remembering or forgetting them.
-This also aims to bridge a gap between HCI and privacy mechanisms in the context of AI interactions.
+This study explores HCD (Human-Centered Design) to propose interventions that support secure human-chatbot interactions.
+With an increasing lack of awareness of privacy mechanisms in chatbots and risks in human-chatbot interactions, there is a need for users to have more control and transparency when it comes to protecting user privacy.
+The goal would be to explore design and development of visual prototypes in a conversational UI context that could support users with improving awareness and agency of privacy mechanisms.
+This also aims to bridge a gap between Human-Centered Design and privacy mechanisms in the context of chatbot interactions.
 The study could also explore:

 Traffic watermarking is a network traffic analysis technique can be used to evaluate the resistance of anonymity systems such as Tor to deanonymization attacks.
 A watermark is a unique pattern embedded in encrypted traffic flows to link traffic at different points in the network.